alexch/codelikethis/public/lessons/learn_to_code_with_javascript/variables.md

 ![fruit-banana-snack-banana](fruit-banana-snack-banana.svg)

-`"banana"` and `"BANANA"` are two *different objects* in memory.
+`"banana"` and `"BANANA"` are two *different values* in memory.
 The original value is still sitting around and still pointed to by `fruit`.

 # Changing Values